Building Your Future Hospitals

 Based on extensive consultation, the programme will deliver:

-• A new Specialist Emergency Care Hospital (SECH) in Sutton, giving our sickest patients access to world-leading healthcare when they need it most, in state-of-the-art facilities.
-Significant investment in Epsom and St Helier hospitals to modernise our current facilities.
+• A new Specialist Emergency Care Hospital in Sutton, providing access to world-leading healthcare for patients when they need it most, in state-of-the-art facilities.

-• 85% of our patients will continue to receive planned care at our existing hospital sites, which will provide inpatient, outpatient, diagnostic and rehabilitation services as well as 24/7 urgent treatment centres.
+• Significant investment in Epsom and St Helier hospitals to modernise our current facilities.
+85% of our patients will continue to receive planned care at our existing hospital sites, which will provide inpatient, outpatient, diagnostic and rehabilitation services as well as 24/7 urgent treatment centres.

 Pic